 Institutional Scholarships (Merit-based Aid)

-Miami Law maintains a page of scholarships offered by sources outside the University.
-These scholarships are often easily found through a google search.
+Miami Law maintains a webpage of scholarships offered by sources outside the University.

 Financial Aid Process and Timeline

 For those eligible, funds borrowed through the federal government can help you pay for law school.
 To apply for federal loans and use them to pay for law school, please follow these steps.